Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/classifiers.md

 | 5.8 | 2.7 | 5.1 | 1.9 | *I. virginica* |
 | 7.1 | 3.0 | 5.9 | 2.1 | *I. virginica* |

-A table containing the four features and the correct species label for ten members of the Iris flower data set.
+A table containing the four features and the correct species label for ten members of the iris flower data set.
 The complete dataset can be downloaded [here](../downloads/iris.csv) and was accessed from the <a target="_blank" href="https://archive.ics.uci.edu/ml/datasets/iris">University of California, Irvine Machine Learning Repository</a>].
 {: style="font-size: medium;"}

 **STOP:** Can you differentiate the three species using only the four features given in the table above?
 {: .notice--primary}

+## From flowers to vectors

 START HERE